microsoft/service-fabric-observer/README.md

 .net6 installed (if you deploy VM images from Azure gallery, then they will not have .net6 installed), then you must deploy the SelfContained package.</strong>

 ### Deploy FabricObserver using ARM
 You can deploy FabricObserver (and ClusterObserver) using ARM.
 This is one reason that this version of FO (and CO) ship without DefaultServices node in ApplicationManifest.xml.
-Further, as you know by now, you must deploy this version to clusters that are running SF 8.x and above.
+Further, as you know by now, you must deploy this version to Service Fabric clusters that are running SF 9.x and above.
 [Learn how to deploy FabricObserver using ARM](/Documentation/Deployment/Deployment.md)

 ### Deploy FabricObserver using Client (PowerShell)